jonathanekim/jonathanekim.github.io/_portfolio/2013/Hardware-Projects/portfolio.md

 categories: graphic-design
 ---

-I created several logos for Cornell hardware projects.
+I created several logos for hardware projects at Cornell.
+Most of the projects were  of the projects were student-led.

 Project Green Station was an idea for a smart, eco-friendly waste disposal unit.